TRF Member Handbook: Membership

 When you have at least 10 years of service in a TRF- or PERF-covered position, you are considered vested.

-To be vested means you qualify to receive a monthly pension benefit, once you meet the age and service requirements below.
+To be vested means you qualify to receive a monthly retirement benefit, once you meet the age and service requirements below.

 - age 65 or older with at least 10 years of service credit,